dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Adventures-Huckleberry-Norton-Critical-Editions/dp/0393966402/">The Adventures of Huckleberry Finn (Mark Twain)</a>
   1. <a href="https://www.amazon.com/Adventures-Tom-Sawyer-Original-Unabridged-ebook/dp/B0CFPY1T6T/">The Adventures of Tom Sawyer (Mark Twain)</a>
   1. <a href="https://www.amazon.com/Listening-Prozac-Landmark-Antidepressants-Remaking-ebook/dp/B0CJHHMR72/">Listening to Prozac: The Landmark Book About Antidepressants and the Remaking of the Self (Peter Kramer)</a>
-  1. <a href="https://www.amazon.com/Annotated-Lolita-Revised-Updated-ebook/dp/B004KABE2Y/">Lolita (Vladimir Nabokov)</a>
-  1. <a href="https://www.amazon.com/Real-Life-Sebastian-Knight/dp/0679727264/">The Real Life of Sebastian Knight (Vladimir Nabokov)</a>
-  1. <a href="https://www.amazon.com/Better-Angels-Our-Nature-Violence-ebook/dp/B0052REUW0/">The Better Angels of Our Nature: Why Violence Has Declined (Steven Pinker)</a>
   1. <a href="https://www.amazon.com/Language-Instinct-Creates-Perennial-Classics-ebook/dp/B0049B1VOU/">The Language Instinct: How The Mind Creates Language (Steven Pinker)</a>
   1. <a href="https://www.amazon.com/Stuff-Thought-Language-Window-Nature-ebook/dp/B000UZPIRA/">The Stuff of Thought: Language as a Window into Human Nature (Steven Pinker)</a>
   1. <a href="https://www.amazon.com/Catcher-Rye-J-D-Salinger-ebook/dp/B07V8HFMTR/">The Catcher in the Rye (J.D.
 Salinger)</a>